lloydkevin/hugo-wd/content/post/2007-11-21-cakephp-bake-baking-models-controllers-views-cakephp-12.md

 ---
 <img class="imageframe" src="/wp-content/uploads/oven-knob2.jpg" alt="Oven Knob" width="500" height="375" />

-### Patty Cake, Patty Cake, Baker&#8217;s Man
+### Patty Cake, Patty Cake, Baker's Man

 One of the things that sold me on CakePHP is the _bake_ routine.
 This is basically code generation for the lazy types like myself.
-It was good in CakePHP version 1.1, now it&#8217;s just awesome.
-The only way they can make it better is to implement a web version, but that&#8217;s another story.
+It was good in CakePHP version 1.1, now it's just awesome.
+The only way they can make it better is to implement a web version, but that's another story.

 ### What Baking Does

 In CakePHP we refer to the automatic code generation as _baking_ (get it now?).
 An entire application can be baked from nothing more than a few tables in a database.
 CakePHP uses some skeleton templates, which you can of course customize to your needs, to generate your Models, Views and Controllers.
 The controllers and views come with the standard CRUD (create, read, update, and delete) functions and can also contain admin functions.

 Currently, we run the Bake routine from the command line.
-I&#8217;m hoping sooner or later this can change, but with a lot of hosts allowing shell access to your account, this isn&#8217;t a priority with the developers.
+I'm hoping sooner or later this can change, but with a lot of hosts allowing shell access to your account, this isn't a priority with the developers.

 ### Setting Up In Windows